Tailnet lock white paper

 Tailnet lock protects against unauthorized nodes, not denial of service

-Tailnet lock aims to prevent a compromised control plane from manipulating your tailnet such to receive or send traffic from malicious nodes.
-It does not prevent a compromised control plane from breaking connectivity in your network, such as by failing to distribute new node keys.
+Tailnet lock aims to prevent a compromised control plane from manipulating your tailnet such as to send or receive traffic from malicious nodes.
+It does not prevent a compromised control plane from breaking connectivity in your network, such as by failing to distribute new node keys, or distributing an ACL which denies access to all nodes.

-We do have plans to make headway on this front.
-This may include allowing nodes to share AUMs directly instead of relying on the control plane for distribution, and having nodes cache last known good netmaps for connectivity.
+To mitigate this risk, we could implement a way for nodes to share AUMs directly instead of relying on the control plane for distribution, or have nodes cache last known good netmaps for connectivity.

 Enablement is Trust on First Use (ToFU)